 President and CEO, Search Institute

 Fatima joined Search Institute in 2017 to provide strategic leadership and oversee development and coordination of the Relationships for Outcomes Initiative (ROI).
-In her, she works closely with institutional and youth-serving community partners across the U.S. who are focused on improving youth outcomes by building developmental relationships with and among young people.
+In her role as Director of Youth and Family Solutions, she provides strategic and tactical leadership in Search Institute’s youth and family focused service area.
+She works closely with youth and family serving community organizations across the U.S. who are focused on improving youth outcomes by building developmental relationships with and among young people.
 She also consults with youth-serving agencies to build their capacity, provide high-quality youth programming and advance racial equity.
 In her more than 20 years in youth development, Fatima has gained extensive experience in program development and evaluation, project management, community outreach and engagement.

 Before coming to Search, Fatima was the Director of Workforce Development for a local nonprofit for under-served youth and adults in North Minneapolis and the Cedar-Riverside neighborhoods.
 Prior to that, she led the vision and strategic direction of the citywide out-of-school time system for the City of Minneapolis.
 A skilled facilitator and trainer, Fatima has provided technical assistance to a number of local and national county-based human service systems and youth-serving organizations.
 She also serves as a consultant assisting youth-serving agencies to build their capacity in order to provide high-quality youth programming and advance racial equity.